ipuhakka/BetAI/Documentation/BetAI.md

 If the file that was given as argument to start the program was an existing one, most previous generation is loaded to memory.

 1. Most previous generation is loaded into memory.
+If no generation data is written, null is returned.
+-Done.